Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 # Godot Mono Custom Resource Registry Plugin

-> NOTE: The main branch is for Godot 3.x.
-If you are using Godot 4.x please refer to the `godot-4.x` branch, where you can download the plugin directly from that branch's the addons folder.
+> NOTE: This branch is for Godot 3.x.
+If you are using Godot 4.x please refer to the `main` branch.

 This is a Godot C# plugin that registers custom C# resources and custom nodes for **Godot 3.x**.
 This plugin serves as a workaround for the Godot engine's [C# resource missing in context menu issue](https://github.com/godotengine/godot/issues/27470).